datateknik-lth/datateknik-lth/EDAF35-os/sammanfattningar/Sammanfattning_Felix.md

 **What is affinity scheduling?**
 > To schedule a thread on the same CPU as it was running last time in order to
 > have some useful data left in the cache.

+**What is the difference between soft and hard affinity?**
+> Soft affinity, which Linux uses, the scheduler only *tries* to schedule the
+> process to run on the same CPU.
+If it is infeasable, the process will be
+> migrated to another CPU.
+With hard affinity, if the process is bound to CPU
+> 0 - it can *only* execute on CPU 0.